cheeaun/tappable/README.md

 When the page scrolls, the button is not tapped.

-The second case is the `noScroll` mode, where moving your finger on the element will no make the page scroll.
+The second case is the `noScroll` mode, where moving your finger on the element will not make the page scroll.
 This is useful for mobile web apps which might implement their own *fixed* headers or sections on the page.

 ![Diagram 4](https://github.com/cheeaun/tappable/raw/master/diagrams/diagram-4.png)